ane/task/README.md

 In the example below, the promise returned by `http/get` is automatically converted into a task.
 The function then extracts the body, parses it into JSON, gets the title and uppercases it.
-This executes asynchronously in another thread, so we have to deref it to print its results The function then extracts the body, parses it into JSON, gets the title and uppercases it.
 This executes asynchronously in another thread, so we have to deref it to print its results.

 ``` clojure
 (def request